Trying to choose between an indica, sativa, or hybrid when you visit the marijuana dispensary? We can help!

 Morphology and Growth

 Visually, it is often possible to identify an indica vs sativa plant by focusing on certain characteristics.

-Indica strains tend to grow short and and bushy – usually under 6 feet tall.
-Sativa strains, on the other hand, can reach heights up to 20 feet when grown outdoors and their branches are spread out and grow upwards.
+Indica strains tend to grow short and bushy – usually under 6 feet tall.
+Sativa strains, on the other hand, can potentially reach heights up to 20 feet when grown outdoors and their branches are spread out and grow upwards.
 Sativa leaves are long and narrow, while the leaves of an indica plant are thicker and broader.

 Because they grow smaller, indica strains are well suited for cultivating indoors.
 Indica plants typically produce less of a yield than sativa plants.
 However, this lower yield is offset by an indica’s shorter growing cycle.

 Sativa plants have much longer vegetation periods than indica strains, taking anywhere from 10 to 16 weeks to fully mature during the flowering period.
 This longer vegetation period often results in a much higher yield come harvest.